Inside Llewyn Davis: Music

 Dave Van Ronk's music served as the Coens' starting point for the script, and many of the songs first designated for the film were his.
 Van Ronk biographer Elijah Wald said that Llewyn Davis "is not at all Dave, but the music is".
 (The cover of Davis's solo album, Inside Llewyn Davis, resembles that of Inside Dave Van Ronk.
 Both feature the artist in a doorway, wearing a tweed jacket and smoking a cigarette.
 One difference between the two covers is that there is a cat in the doorway on the cover of Inside Dave Van Ronk.)
 Other songs emerged in conversations between the Coens and T Bone Burnett, who produced the music in association with Marcus Mumford.
-Burnett previously worked with the Coens on the music and soundtracks for The Big Lebowski and O Brother, Where Art Thou?, the latter of which sold about 8 million copies in the United States.
+Burnett previously worked with the Coens on the soundtracks for The Big Lebowski and O Brother, Where Art Thou?, the latter of which sold about 8 million copies in the United States.
 The Coens viewed the music in Inside Llewyn Davis as a direct descendant of the music in O Brother.

 The humorous novelty song "Please Mr. Kennedy", a plea from a reluctant astronaut, appears to be a fourth-generation derivative of the 1960 song "Mr. Custer", also known as "Please Mr. Custer", about the Battle of the Little Bighorn, sung by Larry Verne and written by Al De Lory, Fred Darian, and Joseph Van Winkle.
 A Tamla-Motown single followed in 1961: "Please Mr. Kennedy (I Don't Want to Go)", a plea from a reluctant Vietnam War draftee, sung by Mickey Woods and credited to Berry Gordy, Loucye Wakefield and Ronald Wakefield.
 In 1962, using a similar theme, The Goldcoast Singers recorded "Please Mr. Kennedy" on their album Here They Are, with writing credits to Ed Rush and George Cromarty.
 The Llewyn Davis version credits Rush, Cromarty, Burnett, Timberlake, and the Coens.

 Isaac, Timberlake, Mulligan, Driver and others performed the music live.
 The exception was "The Auld Triangle", which was lip-synced, with Timberlake singing bass.
 (Timberlake's vocal range was on display in the film.
-Critic Janet Maslin, listening to the soundtrack, mistook Timberlake's voice for Mulligan's, which she thought resembled that of Mary Travers.)
+Critic Janet Maslin, listening to the soundtrack, mistook Timberlake's voice for Mulligan's, which she thought resembled that of Mary Travers).